ccxt/ccxt/wiki/Manual.md

 #### Purging Cached Orders

 With some long-running instances it might be critical to free up used resources when they aren't needed anymore.
-Because in active trading the `.orders` cache can grow pretty big, the ccxt library offers the `purgeCachedOrders/purge_cached_orders` method for clearing old non-open orders (`(order['timestamp'] < before) && (order['status'] != 'open')`) from cache and free used memory for other purposes.
+Because in active trading the `.orders` cache can grow pretty big, the ccxt library offers the `purgeCachedOrders/purge_cached_orders` method for clearing old non-open orders from cache where `(order['timestamp'] < before) && (order['status'] != 'open')` and freeing used memory for other purposes.
 The purging method accepts one single argument named `before`:

 ```JavaScript
 // JavaScript